sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 ### Terminate a Cluster

-To terminate a cluster managed by Cloudbreak, use the option available from the Coudbreak UI.
+To terminate a cluster managed by Cloudbreak, use the option available from the Cloudbreak UI.

 **Steps**